wessberg/notes/MODIS/transactions_and_concurrency_control.md

 Transaction numbers are assigned in ascending sequence.
 The lower the number, the earlier a Transaction occurred in time.

 ### Backward Validation
-In Backward Validation, the *read* set of the Transaction being validated is compared with the *Write* sets of other Transactions that have already committed.
+In Backward Validation, the *read* set of the Transaction being validated is compared with the *Write* sets of other recent Transactions that have already committed.

 The only way to resolve conflicts is then to abort the Transaction that is undergoing validation.